Man City boss Guardiola guilty of overthinking again as Chelsea claim deserved Champions League glory | Goal.com

 Maybe he had too long to prepare for the all-English showdown in Porto, mulling over every possible scenario in his mind.

-Maybe he had tried to second-guess Thomas Tuchel after two defeats to Chelsea since the German took charge.
+Maybe he had tried to second-guess Thomas Tuchel after two losses to Chelsea since the German took charge.

 Or maybe it was a vanity project, an attempt to prove his genius.